xiaojieliu123/xiaojieliu1002.github.io/content/working_paper/bootstrap_LP/index.md

 ---
-title: "Bootstrap Critical Values for Tests Based on the Local Projection Estimator"
+title: "Bootstrap Critical Values for Tests Based on the Local Projection Estimators"
 # authors:
 # - joint with Jose Luis Montiel Olea
 # tags: